kali/lackr/README.md

 (including crawlers)
 as well as improving the rendering performance of rich web pages, we decided to add Handlebars support to Lackr too.

-It worked very well, so well we also wanted Handlebars support in our iOS applications.
-The price of it was that more and more really application level stuff (Handlebars handlers for instance) was migrating to the Lackr codebase making occasionally deployments a bit difficult to manage, by binding Lackr versions to the Rails app versions.
+It worked very well, so well that we also wanted Handlebars support in our iOS applications.
+The price of it was that more and more really application-level stuff (Handlebars handlers for instance) was migrating to the Lackr codebase occasionally making deployments a bit difficult to manage, by binding Lackr versions to the Rails app versions.

 Time for a refactoring
 ----------------------